jamfesteq/web/content/expansions/12-tss/_index.en.md

 - (Since Classic) Server wide OOC is enabled
 - (Since Classic) Server wide Auction is enabled
 - (Since Classic) OOC Regen is enabled
+- (Since Classic) Heal on level up is enabled
 - (Since Classic) Class Penalties are disabled
 - (Since Classic) Race Penalties are disabled
 - (Since Classic) Since Jamfest is not using classic spells, the rez effects use modern one